soomla/cocos2dx-levelup/README.md

     - Change `soomla::CCProfileService::initShared(profileParams);` to `soomla::CCSoomlaProfile::initialize(profileParams);`
     - Remove `soomla::CCLevelUpService::initShared();`
     - Remove any `#include`s to missing header files, you only need `Cocos2dxStore.h`, `Cocos2dxProfile.h` and `Cocos2dxLevelUp.h`
-  1. Remove any reference to `EventHandler`s and subscribing through Soomla `EventDispatcher`s, instead use the Cocos2d-x `EventDispatcher` to subscribe to events.
+  1. Remove any reference to `EventHandler`s and subscribing through Soomla `EventDispatcher`s, instead use the Cocos2d-x `CCNotificationCenter` to subscribe to events.

 ## Example Usages